 Are you active in any professional associations?

-When you meet this professional, come prepared with an idea for solving an issue that you know your client faces.
-A simple discussion about the best way to approach a tax issue, for example, will allow everyone to engage in the conversation, and your client will likely be pleased at the extra effort to save him or her on taxes.
-Also, be sure to try to turn your COIs into clients of your firm; they will then fully understand your process and differentiation and be able to feel good referring others to you.
+When the meeting happens, be prepared with an idea for solving an issue you know your client faces.
+A simple discussion about the best way to approach a tax issue, for example, will allow everyone to engage in the conversation, and your client will likely be impressed by the extra effort on tax-saving considerations.
+Also, be sure to try to turn your COIs into clients of your firm; they will then fully understand your process and differentiation—and feel good referring others to you.

 This material is for educational purposes only and is not intended to provide specific advice.